Enhanced Practice for Internationally Educated Nurses

 Each semester or course is a prerequisite for the following semester or course.
 Some courses also have co-requisites (see Course Outlines for detail).

 A student must have completed all previous semester's courses to be promoted to the next semester.
-Individual situations will be reviewed by the program coordinator and associate chair.
+Individual situations will be reviewed by the Program Coordinator and Chair.
 A student may have to drop to "part-time" status in order to repeat courses before moving to the next semester.
 Part-time status may affect study/work permit(s) and it is the student's responsibility to contact a college international advisor whenever a status change occurs.

 Academic Probation